Einstein - Search files

 Upload to Einstein

-So when you upload it to Einstein you need this line before the grep:
+So when you upload it to Einstein, put this at the top:

 cd /shared/humphrys/shakespeare